gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>

 ... which is a bit of a challenge when tackling path tracing.
-In short, path tracing requires you to perform a random choice every time you hit a surface, explore the direction resulting from that random choice (using ray tracing), only to then repeat these same steps on the next hit.
+In short, path tracing requires you to make a random choice every time you hit a surface, explore the direction resulting from that random choice (using ray tracing), only to then repeat these same steps on the next hit.
-Not only does this typically equate to lots of expensive rays being cast, but the end result is also generally unusably noisy. :confused:
+Not only does this typically equate to lots of expensive rays being cast, but the result is also generally unusably noisy. :confused:

 Enters radiance caching.

 The idea behind radiance caching is to terminate the paths early into a data structure that approximates the scene's lighting.
-Not only is the performance improved due to the traces being shallower, the noise is also greatly reduced thanks to the filtering offered by the data structure.
+Not only is the performance improved due to the traces being shallower, but the noise is also greatly reduced thanks to the filtering offered by the data structure.

 <div style="text-align: center;">